usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                 second column is densities.
 A 4 column array is a field where the first three columns are the position in flat-earth coordinates and the fourth column is the density.
                 MachUp will linearly interpolate these data.
 These arrays can alternatively be stored as a csv file, in which case, this value should be the path to the file.
+NOTE: Since MachUpX uses flat-earth coordinates for position, altitude values should be negative (i.e. 1000 ft above sea level would be -1000 ft).

                 The following standard profiles can also be specified: